-The clearance below the work area should be determined prior to the commencement of work in
+The clearance below the work area should be determined prior to the commencement of work in accordance with the following.

 HARNESS FITTING

 Before commencing work the harness must be adjusted to fit the worker.
 Failure to adjust the harness correctly could result in severe injury to the worker in the event of a fall.